Roblox: 2016–2020: Accelerated growth and COVID-19

 In the latter half of the 2010s, Roblox began to rapidly grow in popularity.
 By December 2016, the platform had about 30 million monthly active users, a number that had increased to 90 million by April 2019.
-The platform's growth was further accelerated by the COVID-19 pandemic beginning in 2020, where lockdowns led tens of millions of children to use Roblox as a means of communication.
+The platform's growth was further accelerated by the COVID-19 pandemic beginning in 2020, where lockdowns led tens of millions of people to use Roblox as a means of communication.
 Between March and April, Roblox reported having over 120 million monthly active players, which by that point the company said included over half of all kids in the United States that were under the age of 16.
 Additionally, the average number of daily active players in 2020 had increased by 85% compared to 2019.
 By this point, over 20 games had been played more than one billion times, and at least 5,000 had been played more than one million times.
 The most popular game on the platform around this time was the role-playing game Adopt Me!, which had been played over 10 billion times by July 2020 and had set a platform record of over 1.6 million users on at once.

 In light of the platform's newfound popularity and use during lockdowns, Roblox introduced a new "Party Place" system, which were specific spaces that players could use to arrange meetups and events, such as virtual concerts.
 Around this time, Roblox began further working towards a vision that Baszucki described as a 30-year long plan where in which users have a "fully-fledged digital identity" in an environment such as Roblox.
 In July 2020, Baszucki formally announced plans and goals for Roblox developers and users to build a "metaverse", a concept that refers to several interconnected virtual worlds.
 As part of these plans, several other features were announced that would allow creators more freedom in their works, hoping to make them more "immersive" and making collaboration between developers easier.
 Features that were introduced around this time included Developer Events, a service that would allow creators to create and manage in-game events, and allow users to easily discover these events.
 He also announced a partnership between Roblox and record label Monstercat, giving users and creators the ability to use their catalog in games.
 In August 2019, Roblox began allowing select users to upload their own accessories, a service that was later expanded to include various other types of accessories.